 - Bitrate for UL/DL per UE;

-- Variance of Packet Delay for UL/DL of all UE.
+- Variance of Packet Delay for UL/DL of all UEs.

+Editor's note: How to monitor and report the Variance of Packet Delay for UL/DL of all UEs is FFS.

 Correspondingly, some new output parameters should be added to Network performance analytics as defined in the Table 6.6.3-1 and Table 6.6.3-2 of TS 23.288 [6], such as:

 - Average packet delay;